Advertisement

 Louise was the last female successor to be impacted by the previously discriminatory rule that was altered for Charlotte.
 (Credit: Getty)

-It’s a controversial move after Andrew settled a lawsuit with Virginia Giuffre in February 2023, after she said she was forced to have sexual encounters with him as a teen after being trafficked by deceased US financier Jeffrey Epstein.
+It follows after Andrew settled a lawsuit with Virginia Giuffre in February 2023, after she alleged she was forced to have sexual encounters with him as a teen after being trafficked by deceased US financier Jeffrey Epstein.
+She then died in 2025.

-Given Princess Beatrice, 36, is the eldest daughter of Andrew and ex-wife Sarah Ferguson, the Duchess of York, she is ninth in line to the throne.
-She is followed by her three-year-old daughter, Sienna Mapelli Mozzi whom she shares with husband Edoardo Mapelli Mozzi.
-Their newest addition Athena Elizabeth Rose Mapelli Mozzi, who was born on January 22, 2025, is eleventh in line.
+Beatrice is followed by her four-year-old daughter, Sienna Mapelli Mozzi, whom she shares with husband Edoardo Mapelli Mozzi.
+Their newest addition, Athena Elizabeth Rose Mapelli Mozzi, who was born on January 22, 2025, is eleventh in line.

 Advertisement

-In the 12th spot is Beatrice’s younger sister Princess Eugenie, 34.
-Her son August Philip Hawke Brooksbank, 3, whom she shares with husband Jack Brooksbank is then 13th in line whilst her son Ernest George Ronnie Brooksbank, 2, is 14th in line, bumping the Queen’s youngest son, Prince Edward, the Duke of Edinburgh to 15th.
+In the 12th spot is Beatrice’s younger sister, Princess Eugenie, 35.
+Her son August Philip Hawke Brooksbank, four, whom she shares with husband Jack Brooksbank, is then 13th in line, whilst her son Ernest George Ronnie Brooksbank, two, is 14th in line, bumping the Queen’s youngest son, Prince Edward, the Duke of Edinburgh, to 15th.

-His 17-year-old son James Severn, Earl of Wessex, is the 16th whilst his older sister Lady Louise Windsor, 21, is 17th in line.
+His 18-year-old son, James Severn, Earl of Wessex, is the 16th whilst his older sister, Lady Louise Windsor, 22, is 17th in line.

 anne-andrew-edward